basiljs/basiljs.github.io/reference/document/doc.md

 layout: entry
 title: doc
 codetitle: 'doc([doc])'
-description: "Sets or possibly creates the current document and returns it.\nIf the param doc is not given the current document gets set to the active document\nin the application.
-If no document at all is open, a new document gets created."
+description: 'Sets or possibly creates the current document and returns it.
+If the `doc` parameter is not given, the current document gets set to the active document in the application.
+If no document at all is open, a new document gets created.'
 category: Document
 subcategory: null
 returns: